 wmic baseboard get manufacturer, product

-In our case (see Figure 2-1), the manufacturer is Dell and the product number is 0T1D10.
+In the screen shot above, the manufacturer is Dell and the product number is 0T1D10.

 Incompatible hardware may also be the cause.
-This may probably happen if you upgraded to Windows 10.
+In many cases, this blue screen of death error may happen if you just upgraded to Windows 10.
 So check to see if there is any incompatible hardware installed.
 You can get the information about required hardware at Windows 10 Specifications.

-We hope these methods help you fix your System Thread Exception Not Handle error.
-Please comment below if you have any questions or suggestions.
-We’re always happy to hear of any new solutions.
+Hope the methods above help you fix your System Thread Exception Not Handled error.
+Feel free to comment if you have any suggestion or idea, we’re all ears.